JoyGoswami/JoyGoswami_0400036694/README.md

 # Assessment Project for SEIP

 This Project is designed using only float.
+The website is not responsive.
+(1366 \* 768) resolution recommended for better experience.

 ## Author